Optimal Sensing Precision for Celestial Navigation Systems in Cislunar Space using LPV Framework

 \section{Conclusions}

 In this paper, we presented two innovative convex optimization formulations that simultaneously optimize the $\mathcal{H}_2/\mathcal{H}_\infty$ observer gain and the precision of sensing, guaranteeing a user-specified bound on the estimation error for nonlinear systems modeled as LPV systems.
 These formulations were applied to the design of an onboard celestial navigation system for cislunar operations.
 The performance of these methods was confirmed by their ability to accurately predict the position of a spacecraft with minimal sensing.
 However, the current formulations do not account for sensing occlusions, which may require the integration of additional sensors.
 The precision of sensing defined by our formulations can guide the design and production of sensing hardware, potentially leading to optimized hardware configurations.

-In summary, the algorithms formulated in this study offer a robust framework for designing nonlinear state observers in LPV format.
-These observers are equipped with minimal sensing requirements and are backed by theoretical performance assurances, eliminating the dependence on empirical validation.
+In summary, the algorithms formulated in this study offer a robust framework for designing nonlinear state observers in LPV form.
+These observers are equipped with minimal sensing requirements and are supported by theoretical performance guarantees.